• News

 The timeline problem

-Carson explained: “With the older engines that they were looking at, you know, they were saying it's going to take, you know, six to nine months just to go from Earth to Mars, then you have to live on Mars for a while, then come back.
+She continued to explain: “With the older engines that they were looking at, you know, they were saying it's going to take, you know, six to nine months just to go from Earth to Mars, then you have to live on Mars for a while, then come back.
 And that's definitely a lengthy mission.”

-A recent NASA article, saw Orbital Dynamics expert Brent Barbee confirm the time it takes to get to Mars, saying the planet is about 50 percent further away from the Sun than Earth is.
+A recent NASA article saw Orbital Dynamics expert Brent Barbee confirm the time it takes to get to Mars, saying the planet is about 50 percent further away from the Sun than Earth is.
 He added: “NASA’s Mars Reconnaissance Orbiter mission took about seven and a half months to reach Mars.
 And NASA’s MAVEN mission took about ten months to reach Mars.”

 While getting to the planet is one of the biggest issues, this problem is underpinned by three others.